mdomagk/workshop-website/src/pages/contacts.md

 ## Contact

-If you need any further information regarding the ICHQP workshop, please do not hesitate to contact us using the following e-mail address:
+For further information about the ICHQP workshop, including questions about registration, abstract submissions, presentation formats, or general inquiries, please contact us at:

-**info [at] ichqp [dash] workshop [dot] org**
+**info@ichqp-workshop.org**